Adidas 2 Nike 0 in World Cup final but competition goes on

 NIKE PUSH

-Despite the fact Nike teams did not make the final, the Portland-based firm which has only been a serious player in football since the World Cup was held in the United States in 1994, sees no sign of growth in football slowing down.
+Despite the fact Nike teams did not make the final, the Portland-based firm which has only been a serious player in soccer since the World Cup was held in the United States in 1994, sees no sign of growth in soccer slowing down.

 "The United States offers huge potential in particular, enthusiasm for football is there in any case.
 And in China there are tremendous growth opportunities," Parker told Germany's Handelsblatt daily in an interview published on Wednesday.